Mosquito-borne disease

 Mosquito-borne diseases or mosquito-borne illnesses are diseases caused by bacteria, viruses or parasites transmitted by mosquitoes.
-Nearly 700 million people contract mosquito-borne illnesses each year, resulting in nearly a million deaths.
+Nearly 700 million people contract mosquito-borne illnesses each year, resulting in over a million deaths.

 Diseases transmitted by mosquitoes include malaria, dengue, West Nile virus, chikungunya, yellow fever, filariasis, tularemia, dirofilariasis, Japanese encephalitis, Saint Louis encephalitis, Western equine encephalitis, Eastern equine encephalitis, Venezuelan equine encephalitis, Ross River fever, Barmah Forest fever, La Crosse encephalitis, and Zika fever, as well as newly detected Keystone virus and Rift Valley fever.
 A preprint by Australian research group argues that Mycobacterium ulcerans, the causative pathogen of Buruli ulcer is also transmitted by mosquitoes.

-There is no evidence as of April 2020 that COVID-19 can be transmitted by mosquitoes, and it is extremely unlikely this could occur.
+There is no evidence that COVID-19 can be transmitted by mosquitoes, and it is extremely unlikely this could occur.

 Types

 Protozoa

 The female mosquito of the genus Anopheles may carry the malaria parasite.
 Five different species of Plasmodium cause malaria in humans: Plasmodium falciparum, Plasmodium malariae, Plasmodium ovale, Plasmodium knowlesi and Plasmodium vivax (see Plasmodium).
 Worldwide, malaria is a leading cause of premature mortality, particularly in children under the age of five, with an estimated 207 million cases and more than half a million deaths in 2012, according to the World Malaria Report 2013 published by the World Health Organization (WHO).
 The death toll increased to one million as of 2018 according to the American Mosquito Control Association.